-Question: Auto glass question for the state of Massachusetts.
-When a windshield has to be replaced, is there full glass coverage?
+Question: Is there full glass coverage when a windshield has to be replaced in Massachusetts?
 Do you have a copy of the law?

-Answer: According to the Massachusetts Division of Insurance, if an object damages your windshield, you are covered for this loss if you have comprehensive coverage (sometimes also referred to as other than collision coverage) on your vehicle.
+Answer: According to the Massachusetts Division of Insurance, if an object damages your windshield, your windshield replacement is free in Massachusetts if you have comprehensive coverage (sometimes referred to as “other than collision” coverage) on your vehicle.

-Formally, your normal $300, $500 or $1,000, or whatever you may have selected as your comprehensive coverage deductible didn't apply to a glass loss.
-Drivers would automatically be covered for the full amount of the loss without a deductible, unless the motorist opted for a $100 deductible for glass breakage when the individual first purchased comprehensive coverage.
+Initially, your comprehensive coverage deductible ($300, $500 or $1,000) didn’t apply to a glass loss.
+Drivers would automatically be covered for the full loss without a deductible unless the motorist opted for a $100 deductible for glass breakage when the individual first purchased comprehensive coverage.

-Since April 1, 2008 Massachusetts has allowed auto insurance companies to set their own rates (though filed and approved by the state) and offer various coverages.
-So many of the car insurance carriers who have just started doing business in Massachusetts the last few years, such as Geico and Progressive, include a glass deductible, which allows them to give you a cheaper car insurance rate quote.
+Since April 1, 2008, Massachusetts has allowed auto insurance companies to set their own rates (though filed and approved by the state) and offer various coverages.
+Many car insurance carriers in Massachusetts, such as Geico and Progressive, include a glass deductible, which allows them to give you a cheaper car insurance rate quote.

-A law that does speak about auto class is the Massachusetts Division of Insurance Standards for The Repair of Damaged Motor Vehicles (211 CMR 133.00).
-Here it states that damage to motor vehicle glass shall be repaired rather than replaced if:
+A law that refers to the auto class is the Massachusetts Division of Insurance Standards for the Repair of Damaged Motor Vehicles (211 CMR 133.00).
+It states that damage to motor vehicle glass shall be repaired rather than replaced if:

 (a) damage to the windshield is outside the critical viewing area, which is that area covered by the sweep of the wipers originally provided by the vehicle manufacturer, exclusive of the outer two inches within the perimeter of that sweep.

 (b) damage to the glass is minor, including, but not limited to, a crack less than six inches in length and stone breaks or bruises, bullseyes and star breaks less than one inch in diameter; and